 This frequency allows for a much higher polling rate of 1,000Hz than some Bluetooth mice (133Hz).
 While wired mice still hold the supreme position, wireless technology is gradually changing.

 Wireless gaming mice provide superior comfort to wired mice.
-The wireless gaming mouse is much easier to use because there is no cable drag and resistance.
+These gaming mouse is much easier to use because there is no cable drag and resistance.

 You can play faster and with smoother tracking, thanks to unrestricted movement.

 There is no speed difference between wired and wireless mice like there was in the past.
-Most wireless mice that are faster than wired can be as fast as wireless counterparts.
+Most these mice that are faster than wired can be as fast as wireless counterparts.

 However, signal interference is less common than with wired mice.
 It all depends on the mouse you use.

 To eliminate interference, top gaming mouse manufacturers use proprietary wireless technology such as Hyperspeed and Lightspeed.